arf-camp/fOODKA/README.md

 2.go to xampp folder > htdocs > paste the (foodka) folder 3.start your xampp software,start button apache,mysql
 4.type localhost on your browser,goto phpMyadmin
-5.create new database 'online_food' import the online_food.sql file and save it.(online_food.sql file is on foodka/database folder)
+5.create new database 'food_ordering' import the food_ordering.sql file and save it.(food_ordering.sql file is on foodka/database folder)
 6.go to your browser and paste:  http://127.0.0.1/foodka/      or    localhost/foodka/